Former FDA Officials

 Cosmetic Product Listing

-FDA requires that all companies declared as the manufacturer, packer, or distributor on the label of cosmetic products to list each cosmetic they market in the United States.
-When a product is listed, it is assigned a listing number.
+FDA requires that the “responsible person” list the cosmetic with the FDA.
+The “responsible person” is the company declared as the manufacturer, packer, or distributor on the label of the cosmetic product.
+When a cosmetic product is listed, FDA assigns it a listing number.

 Submissions for cosmetic product listings must be submitted by the following deadlines: